 - Goal 5: Ensure CA’s organisational resilience, capacity to innovate, and ability to serve its members

 Detailed objectives and specific actions are assigned to each of these five goals.
 (Quantitative) indicators allow to determine whether the goals have been achieved.
-Further details are outlined in the CA Action Plan 2019-2020 that remains the main reference document.
+Further details are outlined in the CA Action Plan, elaborated in 2019, that remains the main reference document.